|Surface Mount Technology|

 Our inspection (AOI) and capability is geared towards surface mount technology.
 AOI machines are equipped with both vertical downward looking cameras and also four sideways viewing cameras pitched at 0, 90, 180 and 270 degrees to permit the identification of “lifted” legs on gull wing type components.
 This pernicious fault arises where a QFP leg is minutely bent upward so that solder joint is not quite made during the reflow process.
 The sideways looking AOI cameras can detect the slight gap under the leg in this situation.
 Another useful feature on the AOI is a laser measuring device which calculates the height of BGA packages at each of their four corners.
 Poor fusing of a BGA‘s solder balls will cause the BGA to “capsize” slightly.
 Comparison of the height measurements can detect this.

-Our Takaya flying probe test machine is particular capable with surface mount technology.
-The machine measure resistance, capacitance and inductance through four lead screw driven probes.
-Test programmes are developed from the pick & place machine programmes which give the location of the parts, and the BOM which identifies the technical measurement that must be applied to confirm that the value of the parts placed are correct.
-Diode and transistor check can also be applied.
+Our Takaya flying probe test machine is particularly capable with surface mount technology.
+The machine measures resistance, capacitance and inductance through four lead screw driven probes.
+We develop test programmes from the pick & place machine programmes which give the location of the parts, and the BOM which identifies the technical measurement that is applied to confirm that the value of the parts placed are correct.
+We also use Diode and transistor checks.

 Surface mount assembly presents challenges to manufacturers which must be met through astute selection of appropriate production equipment and rigorous implementation of process control.